Fearing death and facing death

 As a resident of lower Manhattan, I am surrounded by the spirit(s) of those who gave their lives on that defining day.
 Like all New Yorkers, the awful sights, sounds and smells of that day are seared into my mind.
 I flew back to New York from London on September 10th, 2001, casually admiring the majestic towers on the drive into Manhattan.
 The fact that those twin icons would vanish 24 hours later was unthinkable.

-On that crisp and beautiful morning, I was leaving for a meeting at 7 World Trade Center, when a family member called and told me to turn on the television.
+On that crisp and beautiful morning, I was scheduled to meet a colleague at 7 World Trade Center, when a family member called and told me to turn on the television.
 I did.
 And everything changed, forever.

 How we face death is how we live life.
 We’re born to fear it, programmed to survive.
 The wonder of existence is that we can override our programming and confront death fearlessly.
 The real story of September 11th is the story of how individuals confronted their own death, from the sick, murderous bravado of the hijackers, willingly slamming themselves into buildings, to the incredible bravery of first responders climbing up to oblivion to save others.
 Or those graceful souls who swan-dived off the towers, the courageous passengers on Flight 93 and the countless unspoken heroes who gave their lives without hesitation to preserve the lives of friends, co-workers and strangers.